kothamasa-sreekanth/Medify/README.md

 If you'd like to contribute to this project, please fork the repository and submit a pull request with your changes.

 Contact
-For any questions or suggestions, please contact Asmi.
+For any questions or suggestions, please contact Sreekanth.